zytx121/zytx121.github.io/_pages/about.md

 Recent News
 ------------------------

+05 / 2025: A collaborative paper on semi-supervised change detection is accepted by <b>TIM</b>

+05 / 2025: A collaborative paper on point-supervised oriented object detection (Pointobb-v3) is accepted by <b>IJCV</b>

 05 / 2025: One paper on Spatially-Aware Aerial Agent (AirSpatialBot) is accepted by <b>TGRS</b>

 01 / 2025: A collaborative paper on referring expression segmentation is accepted by <b>ICLR</b>